Saadat-Antor/credit_card_fraud_detection/README.md

 ## 2. EDA & Feature Engineering:
 1. Have used describe() and info() funcions of pandas to understand the dataset.
 Have found out that there was no missing values and all the data types were accurate and made sense.
 2. There were 1825 rows that are zero-dollar transactions and 27 out of them were flagged as fraud.
-But it is not unsusual in credit card transactions.
+But it is not unusual in credit card transactions.
 3. The ```Time``` feature is quite important and its' distribution among two classes i.e. Class=0(normal) and Class=1(Fraud) shows that fraudulent transactions are more evenly distributed than the normal ones.
 The normal ones actually shows a cyclic distribution which indicates both 'peak' and 'off-peak' times.
 ![image](https://github.com/user-attachments/assets/fcf01da7-ca74-48fd-98c1-77aca37d156f)
 4. An important feature was made called ```Time_Diff``` which represents the time gap (in seconds) between consecutive transactions.
 For fraudulent transactions, the average time gap is approximately 1.07 seconds, with a maximum gap of 16 seconds.
 Most fraudulent transactions (75%) occur with a time gap of 1 second or less, and half of them have no gap at all.